 Students receive 300 prints each semester and this is monitored by PaperCut.
-To access your student quota, go to my.Chatham > myMenu.
+To access your student quota, go to my.Chatham > myTools.
 If students are registered for summer classes, an additional 300 prints are provided.
 Maymester is included as a part of summer term.
-Quota resets happen every Janurary, May and August 1st.
+Quota resets occur every January 1st , May 1st, and August 1st.
 There are no carry overs between semesters.
 Students may purchase additional prints if the quota is exceeded.
 Since student print quotas are monitored, it is important that students login to the network from their student MacBooks when printing.
-Instructions for how to do this are located on Skydrive.

 While this won't provide enough space for a copy of your entire computer or all of your files, it is a quick and simple way to backup your most important files.
 Flash Drives, in a variety of sizes, can be purchased at the Chatham bookstore, local retailers and online stores.

 Before downloading any apps or updates on your MacBook, it is important to setup and create an Apple ID.
 These are some recommended apps for students for note taking, file storage, and much more.

 A multi-purpose note taking app that auto-synchronizes notes across all devices.